HUMR5200 - Thesis in the Theory and Practice of Human Rights

 d) Students who need assistance with the template, may contact 'Juriteket' at Domus Nova, 3rd floor.
 They will give you excellent guidance.

-The main deadline is 15 May.
-If you are not able to meet this deadline, next deadline is 1st December.
+If you are not able to meet the deadline, next deadline is 1st December.
 If you deliver within 1 December, your diploma will show that you have submitted your thesis during autumn and thus has been delayed in your studies.
 All students must rememeber to register in Studentweb for the thesis and pay the semester fee within the deadline 1 Februaryr (or 1 September for the 1st December deadline).

 Submission of thesis: